will-lamerton/FormJS/readme.md

 - Support for JSX-esque code for forms so either you can pass the form as a JSON object, or as HTML.

 ## Is This Framework Production Ready?
-I would say, use at your own discretion.
-The bottom line is that although *it works*.
+I would say use at your own discretion.
+The bottom line is that *it works*.
 However, I'm still increasing testing coverage and trialing the framework within my other projects and until that's done, I can't promise the FormJS will be entirely stable.
 I will keep this updated though.

 ## Contributing
 In the spirit of open source, contributions are welcome!
 Please feel free to add to this repo through pull requests and issues.